wirelab/refinerycms-mailchimp/readme.md

 # Mailchimp engine for Refinery CMS

+This project was originally sponsored by Mailchimp!
+Many thanks to them for supporting open source development.

 ## How to use this engine with a Refinery CMS project

 To set up a Refinery app from scratch, you'll need to install Refinery and create a new app: